-To be honest, I consider myself a very hedonistic person who prioritises pleasure and does his best to avoid pain so I was always sceptical of people who go out of their way to get a tattoo.
+To be honest, I consider myself a very hedonistic person who prioritizes pleasure and does his best to avoid pain so I was always skeptical of people who go out of their way to get a tattoo.

 “Yes, I get it.
 Some tattoos look cool in the human body but why bother with the pain?
 It stays forever too!
 Why not just get a kickass t-shirt?
 You can change it anytime you feel like trying something new” I used to say.

 So what made me change my mind?
 Well…as all meaningful travel decisions in Thailand this one started in drunken a night out.

 There was I, having a beer with my friend Ian (who from this day forwards shall be known as the Tattoo Pimp) and listening to his story about the magical Sak Yant Tattoos of Thailand.

 Understanding the Spirituality behind the Sak Yant Tattoos

 “Come on mate, these Bamboo tattoos are just the latest fashion statement.
 If it wasn’t for Angelina Jolie, no Westerner would ever get one done here in Thailand” I rambled Chang beer in hand.